 We play an important role ensuring that millions of people are able to get to work, education and access services, through to the people we employ and place great importance on partnership, adopting a collaborative approach with governments, local communities and suppliers; developing and running services that create long term value for all of us.

 The transport we provide helps to support economic growth.
-We make a significant and positive contribution to the communities in which we operate, enabling communities to remain connected, and do so in a responsible way.
+We make a significant and positive contribution to the communities in which we operate and do so in a responsible way.
 As a significant purchaser of products and services, our operations provide funds to suppliers.
 We manage this value chain to minimise risks and contribute to the efficient delivery of our services.
 We work closely with central and local government to shape policy and regulatory changes which enhance the future of transport and contribute to fiscal revenue through our tax payments.

 We are passionate about delivering great public transport that is safe, convenient and inclusive and accessible.
 We employ around 30,000 people and are committed to creating an environment which is safe, that is inclusive and diverse, focuses on learning and development and promotes high levels of engagement.

 Our relationship with these stakeholders are key to our success.

 target to increase female representation across our bus businesses by 2025

 target of female representation across our rail business by 2025